'I do not close any doors' - Wolves star Traore would accept Real Madrid move despite Barca past | Goal.com

 Wolves, who are competing in the Europa League this season, are so far proving that their first-season success back in the English top-flight was not an apparent one-off.

-They next face Watford on New Year's Day, before they face off with fellow Premier League rivals Manchester United in the third round of the FA Cup the following weekend.
+They next face Watford on New Year's Day, before they face off with Premier League rivals Manchester United in the third round of the FA Cup on Saturday.